squawell/zimbra-cd/docs/synacor_cd.md

 At least for our POC the flow goes like this:

-* the zibootstrapper (aka the dev workstation container) will launch the initial k8s cluster/s that will host spinnaker and zi-pods
+* the zibootstrapper (aka the dev workstation container) will:
+	* launch the initial k8s cluster/s that will host spinnaker and zi-pods
+	* `docker run`-ning this container will give you the kubectl and kops context to manage the previously launched k8s cluster

 * spinnaker spins the CD pipeline.
 The CD pipeline stages are: